pebakery/pebakery/Manual/Commands/04_INI/IniMerge.md

 # IniMerge

-This command will combine the contents of the two .ini files.
+This command will combine the contents of two .ini files.

 ## Syntax